gowtham10/commerce-platform-dashboard/documents/product-note.md

 Need to build an internal tool for this platform which helps the organisation to get quick overview on the sales, product performance and customer trends.
 This tool will help the organization to promptly take any required actions, whether enhancing sales or strategizing for new approaches.

-This internal tool will have the below 3 dashboard,
+This internal tool will have the below 3 dashboard and a landing page (which gives summary of these dashboards)
 1. Sales Overview
 2. Product Performance
 3. Customer Analytics

 ---
 ### Navigation
-The internal tool wil have the layout with navigation on the left side and profile details on the top right.
+The internal tool wil have the layout with company name, navigation and profile on the left side and main content on the right side.

 - Navigation will have the links to navigate to the respective dashboard, find the navigation order below,

-    1. Dashboard - /dashboard
+    1. Dashboard - /
     2. Sales
         2.1 Overview - /sales/overview
     3. Products